tterb/tterb.github.io/_posts/2018-07-21-testing-python.md

     assert os.path.exists(song_path)
 ```

 Though, the `yt2mp3.convertToMP3()` is also responsible for deleting the converted video file after the conversion.
-Luckily, we're also able to validate this process within the same test by adding another condition and a bit of additional logging.
+Luckily, we&rsquo;re also able to validate this process within the same test by adding another condition and a bit of additional logging.

 ```python
 def test_convert_mp3(test_song):